 Master in film directing INSAS, Brussels.
 Religious Science Laboratoire Audio-Visuel à l’Ecole Pratique des Hautes Etudes.
 Phd Cinématographie Sorbonne, Paris (promotor Jean Rouch).
-Studio lector INSAS.
+He was a studio lector at INSAS.
 Writer of novels and theatre plays.
-Realised and produced a number of documentaries.
-Eric is a coach and conducts the "Root Seminar".
+Realised and produced a number of documentary films.

 Didier Volckaert is an artist and otaku.
 He created Optical Installations, made several award winning Documentaries and even a Fiction Feature Film.
 His main interests, apart from life, are Cinema, Japanese Pop Culture, Industrial Music & Art, Toys, Pirates & Piracy, Science Fiction, Eroticism and the Exotic.
 Didier is a coach and conducts both the Pre-Cinema / Databased Future seminar and the editing sessions.

-Artist and former SIC participant, Susanne Weck is responsible for the daily coordination of the programm.
+Artist and former SIC participant, Susanne Weck is part of the team for the coordination of the SIC program.
 Master in fine arts from the Kunsthochschule Berlin-Weissensee, co-founder of the artist group FMSW, part of Repondeur Automatik.